TheRealNerdyDad/TheRealNerdyDad/content/posts/Getting Started - Basics and Tools.md

 ### Azure Portal

 The [Azure Portal](https://portal.azure.com) is probably going to be the tool that you use the most.
 It is a Graphical User Interface (GUI) typically used to carry out single tasks or to dig deeper into details of a resource or logs.
 It can also be used to create resources through step-by-step procedures.
-However, the Azure Portl does not natively allow you to automate repetitive tasks, such as creating multiple VMs.
+However, the Azure Portal does not natively allow you to automate repetitive tasks, such as creating multiple VMs.
 The Azure Portal can be accessed from any modern, internet-connected web browser.

 ### Azure PowerShell & Azure CLI